 Sign up for our teachers’ newsletter and be the first to know about new programs when we open up program bookings each year!

 Stanley Park Field Trips

 Discover Stanley Park’s wild side as your students roll up their sleeves and connect with nature in hands-on and interactive programs exploring forest, beach and wetland ecology.
-We offer a diversity of curriculum-based school field trips for kindergarten to grade 7 students.
+We offer a diversity of curriculum-based school field trips for preschool to grade 12 students.

 In 2020, we added affordable online programs that bring the wonder of Stanley Park’s creatures and ecosystems right to your classroom!
-These experiential programs pique students’ curiosity and awe with programs such as Marvelous Marine Mammals, Stanley Park Owls, Ring-tailed Rascals (raccoons) and many more!
+These experiential programs pique students’ curiosity and awe with programs such as All About Eagles and Rambunctious River Otters.

 Teacher Training and Resources

 Let Stanley Park educators help you discover field-tested activities and techniques that you can use in local parks or on your school grounds!
 Joining one of our Stanley Park or Greenspace teacher professional development workshops will increase your knowledge of local ecology and explore ways to teach outdoors and connect your students with nature in a meaningful way.
 You can also purchase our Urban Stewards CD to further help bridge the gap between the indoor classroom and the world beyond.

 We offer many opportunities for children to connect with nature, including ecology-oriented clubs and camps.
 Teachers, homeschool or after-school organizers can book a private 4 to 6 session series, delivered online.
 Week-long day camps are held in the spring and over the summer and we host periodic club series throughout the year.
 Learn more, sign up, and request a private club series here!